 Swiss International Air Lines Logo

-In 2011, the company engaged in improving the brand’s visual image and service quality.
+2011, the company improved the brand’s visual image and service quality.

-The new logo is still associated with the flag of the country.
-In the right part of the composition, there is a red figure, which corresponds in shape to the keel in the tail part of the airplane.
+The new logo is still associated with the country’s flag.
+In the right part of the composition is a red figure, which corresponds in shape to the keel in the tail part of the airplane.
 The piece performs steering functions.
 Therefore, its placement at the head of the emblem shows that the company is ready for a steering and leading position.
 It will deliver passengers, steering the process with confidence.

-On the keel is a white cross – showing belonging to Switzerland.
+A white cross on the keel shows that it belongs to Switzerland.
 Behind the figure is a large SWISS inscription in red capital letters.
 It appears to fly like a kite tail attached to the aircraft.
 The upper register of the inscription demonstrates reliability.

 The composition closely resembles the Swissair logo, which the company was created to replace.